Basic Policy on Sustainability

 Supporting entrepreneurialism and side jobs through a dedicated website (Personal & Home Business)

-In the U.S., individuals who started side jobs increased in conjunction with the decline in income due to effects of COVID-19.
+In the U.S., individuals who started side jobs increased in conjunction with the decline in income due to the impact of COVID-19.

 We created that Side Hustle Campaign, a dedicated website for sales bases in the U.S., to support entrepreneurialism and side jobs using Brother products.
 The site presents examples of how people who used to create items as a hobby using a sewing machine, sewing and embroidery machine, or home cutting machine have turned it into a business, helping them develop DIY and crafts from a hobby into a side business.
 We also posted on social media about items created for sale.
-In addition, we supported side jobs by providing information on methods of use, nearby sales shops that perform repairs, and more.
+In addition, we supported side jobs by providing guidance on methods of use and information about nearby sales shops that perform repairs and other services.
 These activities led to increased sales of high-end sewing and embroidery machines and customer development among the younger demographic.

 Contributing to CO2 emissions reduction and operational efficiency improvement (Machinery Business)